Psychological operations (United States): Sweden

+Wars after 1989

-Grenada and Panama
+Panama

-Most PSYOP activities and accomplishments in Panama were hardly noticed by either the U.S. public or the general military community.
+Most PSYOP activities and accomplishments in the U.S. invasion of Panama were hardly noticed by either the U.S. public or the general military community.
 But the special operations community did notice.
 The lessons learned in Panama were incorporated into standard operating procedures.
 Where possible, immediate changes were made to capitalize on the PSYOP successes of the Grenada and Panama operations.
 This led to improved production, performance, and effect in the next contingency, which took place within 6 months after the return of the last PSYOP elements from Panama.
 Operations [in Iraq] employed PSYOP of an order of magnitude and effectiveness which many credit to the lessons learned from Panama.

 The broader scope of information operations in Panama included denying the Noriega regime use of their own broadcasting facilities.
 A direct action mission removed key parts of the transmitters.
 After-action reports indicate that this action should have had a much higher priority and been done very early in the operation.